fscosmetics/fscosmetics/_products/eyes/eyebrow-pencil.md

     - color_name: Dark Brown
       hex: "371707"
 ---
 A classic brow pencil with rich pigment that makes eyebrows look blended and natural.
-Ideal use for sharpening up the brows, extending the brow’s tail, or covering visible gaps.
+Ideal for sharpening up the brows, extending the brow’s tail, or covering visible gaps.